jessewaweru/SuperStoreAnalysis/README.md

 *Two-sided Bar graph visualizing the Shipping mode and costs and how they relate to overall sales.*

 ### Insights
-- The shipping costs for all four shipping modes stary relatively the same from 2011 to 2014 with the highest costs belonging to the first class and the lowest to the standard class.
+- Shipping costs for all four modes remained relatively consistent from 2011 to 2014, with first-class shipping being the most expensive and standard shipping the least
-- The biggest takeaway, however, is that the highest overall sales are linked to the standard class compared to the rest, indicating that many of the store's customers prefer to wait and use the more pocket-friendly shipping mode.
+- A key finding is that standard shipping, despite being the least expensive, is associated with the highest overall sales, suggesting that many customers are willing to wait for the more affordable option.

 ### 5.2.
 Which markets show promise in relation of order growth rate ?
-I also wanted to identify the rate of growth of orders by filtering out the data on a year-by-year basis and identifying which markets showed the highest overall growth of total orders.
+Wanted to identify the rate of growth of orders by filtering out the data on a year-by-year basis and identifying which markets showed the highest overall growth of total orders.

 View my notebook showcasing the steps I took:
 [Shipping&GrowthRate](5_Shipping&GrowthRate.ipynb)